Local student graduates basic training for U.S. Air Force - Kicks96news.com - Central Mississippi News 24/7

-U.S. Air Force Air National Guard Airman 1st Class Zackary T. Nowell graduated from basic military training at Joint Base San Antonio-Lackland, San Antonio, Texas.
+U.S. Air Force Airman Justice E. Smith graduated from basic military training at Joint Base San Antonio-Lackland, San Antonio, Texas.

 The airman completed an intensive, eight-week program that included training in military discipline and studies, Air Force core values, physical fitness, and basic warfare principles and skills.